withastro/docs/src/pages/en/guides/server-side-rendering.md

 </html>
 ```

-### API Routes
+### Server Endpoints

-An API route is a `.js` or `.ts` file within the `src/pages` folder that takes a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and returns a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+A server endpoint, also known as an **API route**, is a `.js` or `.ts` file within the `src/pages` folder that takes a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and returns a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 A powerful feature of SSR, API routes are able to securely execute code on the server side.
 To learn more, see our [Endpoints Guide](/en/core-concepts/endpoints/#server-endpoints-api-routes).